Key Takeaways

 ✅ 3.1 Make a list of your competitors

-Keep in mind though that these large companies will be difficult to overtake on ranks as they probably invest more money into SEO than you do.
-The key is not find less broad keywords to rank for that the big players haven’t shown too much interest for.
+Keep in mind, though, that these large companies will be difficult to overtake on ranks as they probably invest more money into SEO than you do.
+The key is to find less broad keywords to rank for that the big players haven’t shown too much interest in.

 ✅ 3.2 Add your competitors to Morningscore